by Tracy C. Brown

 On the Arrowheadology web forum called Arrowhead Hunting & Collecting, a commenter with the handle name Wichita (April 2010) offered an anecdotal example of a collector who had tried this “I Got a Copy” argument when he went to court.
 You can read this brief story at the following URL:

-(Scroll down when you get to the web page)
+(Scroll down when you get to that web page)

 The Archaeology in Tennessee blog has little doubt that the “I Got a Copy” argument has been tried by a few isolated artifact collectors in some places and at some times in the past.
 We further have no doubt that there was some agency law enforcement officer or federal judge who either never got or never read the memorandum about ARPA and agency strategies for cultural resource enforcement.
 Perhaps the officer was out sick on training day.
 Perhaps the officer was a new employee who still had a lot to learn.
 Perhaps the anecdotal event happened soon after ARPA was signed into law, and the local agency office did not have enough time to immediately develop and implement an enforcement strategy for cultural resources protection.
 Be it anecdotal evidence or folklore, the “I Got a Copy Argument” may have even worked a few times like in the Arrowheadology example.